Marios-7272/windows-removal-tool/README.md

 2. ask whether to dualboot or singleboot,
 3. distro selection (look at the details),
 4. program compatibility check,
-5. create %systemdrive%\e (it doesn't always have to be C:\),
+5. create temp folder: %systemdrive%\e,
 6. ask about usernames and their passwords and which is the administrator,
 7. fetch time, date, device name, language,
 8. save in %systemdrive%\e\systemconfig.cfg,
 9. make a list of all installed programes,
 10. "translate" them to something linux understands (again, the details),
-11. save in %systemdrive%\e\programconfig.cfg,
+11. save in %systemdrive%\e\programlist.cfg,
 12. make configs of particular users (ease of access, wallpapers, colors, desktop icon layout),
 13. save in %systemdrive%\e\userconfig.cfg,
 14. ask for confirmation,
-15. 'Did you back up all your data?', if yes: proceed to 16 if no: slect a drive and do a backup
+15. 'Did you back up all your data?', if yes: proceed to 16 if no: tell the user to do so and come back later
 16. 'Do you have a thumb drive with nothing important on it?',

   if yes: use the thumb drive